rickbeeloo/barbell/README.md

 ## Custom experiment
+We first create a Fasta, or multiple Fastas containing your queries depending on whether you have a single-end or dual-end experiment.

+### Creating a query Fasta
 If you have your own barcodes/primers/adapters, create FASTA files containing the full expected sequences.
 Note that each FASTA contains all sequences that <u>share the same prefix/suffix</u>.